SpectraL519/pypformat/docs/usage.md

 > [!WARNING]
 >
-> In the current version the text style specified in the formatting options may not be applied for types formatted using custom formatters (passed through the `formatters` parameter).
+> The text style specified in the formatting options may not be applied for types formatted using custom formatters (passed through the `formatters` parameter).
 Therefore the style must be applied manually within the custom formatter.

+> [!TIP]
+>
+> The type projections and custom formatter can be defined using the dedicated [PyPformat Magic Methods](/docs/utility.md#pypformat-magic-methods) instead of specifying them within the format options.

 <br />
 <br />